-Over half of the falls (n=291, 51.5%) resulted in bruising, stiffness and exacerbated joint pains, sprains, bangs to head (not requiring hospitalisation) and were recorded as moderate injuries.
+Over half of the falls (n=291, 51.5%) resulted in bruising, stiffness and exacerbated joint pains, sprains, bangs to head (not hospitalised) and were recorded as moderate injuries.
 Severe injuries included fractures and injuries requiring further assessment and treatment in hospital (n=43, 7.6%).
 Lower body injuries were most common (table 5) and included hip, thigh, knee, lower leg, ankle and foot injuries (n=139, 24.6%).
 Shoulder, upper arm, elbow and forearms (n=66, 11.6%) were also frequently reported but wrist and hand injuries were less common (n=8, 1.4%).
-The number of head injuries (minor bumps to more severe concussions) was high (n=27, 5.1%) compared to other studies.
+The number of head injuries (minor bumps to more severe concussions) was high (n=27, 5.1%) compared to Fessel and colleagues, who reported 16 fall related head injuries (2.8%) in their cross-sectional fear of falling and RA study8.
 Injuries involving multiple body regions (n=81, 14.3%) were also high.
 There were 26 fractures in total as a result of falls (n = 20, 4%) which resulted in a fracture rate of 57.1 fractures per 1000 person-years at risk.
-Of these 15 were single fractures, 3 falls resulted in 2 fractures, and 2 falls resulted in 3 fractures (bilateral hip fractures and a fractured pelvis for one participant, and 3 fracture toes in another participant).
+Lower limb fractures were most common, (knee/ankle and toes fractures, n=7) whilst six participants reported lower arm/wrist and hand fractures.
+Four participants reported fractured pelvis/hip, two participants reported rib fractures and two participants reported vertebrae fractures.
+Of these 14 were single fractures, 3 falls resulted in 2 fractures, and 2 falls resulted in 3 fractures (bilateral hip fractures and a fractured pelvis for one participant, and 3 fractured toes in another participant).
+(Table 4 here)

-(Table 5 here)

 Over half of the falls that participants related to their RA resulted in moderate injuries (n=182, 51.1%) and 7.0% (n=25) resulted in serious injuries (e.g. fractures or hospitalisation).
-Significantly more outdoor falls resulted in moderate or severe injury (n=124, 70.1%) in comparison to indoor falls (n=210, 54.6%, $\chi^2$ =14.1, df=2, p=<0.01).
+Significantly more outdoor falls resulted in moderate or severe injury

+(n=124, 70.1%) in comparison to indoor falls (n=210, 54.6%, p=<0.01).